K3S/AI-On-IBM-i/README.md

 Example: You are a restaurant that cooks and serves chicken.
 You are located close to a major NFL stadium and the weather affects how many people are out and about.
 Asking an LLM if there is a home game next to your restaurant in the next week and if the weather is good to support people going to that game is a good question for an LLM to tackle.
 That will tell you the conditions are right to sell more chicken than normal.
 That is an excellent use of AI / LLMs.
 Asking an LLM how much more chicken you should buy would be a poor use as the answers can vary widely.

+## Recomendation On Answers From AI / LLMs

+Because of the vagueness and fluidity of AI I recommend two major considerations in how you solve challenges.

+1. Whatever situation you are applying AI for, it needs to be ok if AI produces a wrong answer.
+AI will be wrong, a lot.
+If your situation requires answers with a high level of fidelity where wrong answers will be costly, do not use AI.

+2. Request AI to resolve down to a very simple response, like a binary answer (True / False).
+You can tell AI you want to know if something with these 15 factors is likely or not, but return a 1 if likely or 0 if not.
+This programmatically is a lot easier to use.

 # Running AI / LLM Locally

 # Calling AI / LLM APIs